msid8535/PM/README.md

-Created in Java using JavaFX platform
+Created by Mohsin Siddiqui in Java using JavaFX platform

 To run the game: